Arlo Parks wins 2021 Hyundai Mercury Prize

 Parks performed song “Too Good” at the event, with host Lauren Laverne revealing that Parks told her she used to cycle past the venue on her way to school.

-“We chose an artist with a singular voice,” Mac said when presenting Parks with the award.
+This is an artist who demonstrates how to be quietly strong in a world of extrovert noise, who expertly reflects the plurality of contemporary British life in their songs,” Mac said ahead of presenting Parks with her award.
+“We chose an artist with a singular voice,” she later added.

 Accepting the winner’s trophy and a cheque for £25,000, Parks said: “Wow...I’m completely speechless.
 I don’t have the words.
-I just want to say a big thank you to my family....my team...it took a lot of sacrifice and hard work to get here, and there were moments when I wasn’t sure I’d get through, but I’m here today.”
+I just want to say a big thank you to my family...my team.

+“This is something that came off a lot of hard work from a lot of different people...it took a lot of sacrifice and hard work to get here and there were moments when I wasn’t sure whether I’d make it through, but I’m here today.”

 Others nominated for this year’s prize were Berwyn, Black Country New Road, Celeste, Floating Points, Pharoah Sanders & The London Symphony Orchestra, Ghetts, Hannah Peel, Laura Mvula, Mogwai, Nubya Garcia, Sault and Wolf Alice.